MScBiomedicalInformatics/MSIB32500/README.md

 ## 9. COURSE MATERIALS and SOFTWARE

-Reading assignments will be available on the Course Management System (Canvas).
+Reading assignments will be available in the Course Management System (Canvas).

 **Required:**
 - Linux Command Line and Shell Scripting Bible 3rd Edition by Richard Blum and Christine Bresnahan ISBN: 978-1-118-98384-3